-Western Michigan University's aviation maintenance technology program prepares students for a variety of positions in the field of aircraft maintenance.
-Upon completing the requirements for this major, students will be prepared to take the Federal Aviation Administration Airframe and Powerplant written and practical exam.
+Western Michigan University's aviation maintenance technology program will prepare you for a variety of positions in the field of aircraft maintenance.
+Upon completing the requirements for this major, you will be prepared to take the Federal Aviation Administration Airframe and Powerplant written and practical exam.
 Not only do our graduates become qualified aviation mechanics and technicians, they also acquire the management skills to ascend the corporate ladder.
 It is not uncommon for our graduates to become project managers, leaders and department directors.

 Students enrolled in the aviation maintenance technology program have a passion for aircraft and developing an understanding of how they operate.
-From day one, students in the aviation maintenance program have the opportunity to engage aircraft.
+From day one, you will have the opportunity to engage aircraft.
 This hands-on curriculum provides the opportunities to work on WMU’s dedicated aviation maintenance fleet, which includes a fully functioning Boeing 727 donated by the Organization of Black Aerospace Professionals and FedEx.

 Beyond the classroom

-WMU offers its aviation students endless experiential learning opportunities through related internships, student organizations, and competitions.
-Companies like Duncan Aviation offer scheduled internship positions dedicated to WMU aviation maintenance students.
-Student organizations like the Professional Aviation Maintenance Association and the Association for Women in Aviation Maintenance allow students to network with others in their field, as well as participate in aviation-related events, such as seminars and career explorations.
-As a member of SkillsUSA, an organization committed to re-establishing America as a skilled workforce leader, our students compete in regional and national competitions to demonstrate proficiency and mastery of aviation maintenance practices.
+As an aviation maintenance technology student at WMU, you will have endless experiential learning opportunities through related internships, student organizations, and competitions.
+Companies like Duncan Aviation offer scheduled internship positions dedicated to WMU students.
+Student organizations like the Professional Aviation Maintenance Association and the Association for Women in Aviation Maintenance will allow you to network with others in your field, as well as participate in aviation-related events, such as seminars and career explorations.
+As a member of SkillsUSA, an organization committed to re-establishing America as a skilled workforce leader, you will be eligible to compete in regional and national competitions to demonstrate proficiency and mastery of aviation maintenance practices.

 After you graduate